-Opposition meet today to discuss CAA, protests; besides Mamata Banerjee and Mayawati, AAP may skip

-Leaders from the DMK, Rashtriya Janata Dal, Samajwadi Party, and the Left are among those expected to attend the meeting.
+Opposition leaders discuss CAA and protests; Trinamool, BSP, AAP, Shiv Sena not attending

+Nationalist Congress Party chief Sharad Pawar, Loktantrik Janata Dal leader Sharad Yadav, Left leaders Sitaram Yechury and D Raja were at the meeting.

-Opposition parties will hold a meeting in New Delhi on Monday to discuss the political situation in the country, especially in the backdrop of the economic downturn and the amended Citizenship Act.
-Interim Congress chief Sonia Gandhi is expected to chair the meeting.
+Opposition parties held a meeting in New Delhi on Monday to discuss the political situation in the country, especially in the backdrop of the economic downturn and the amended Citizenship Act.
+Interim Congress chief Sonia Gandhi presided over the gathering.

-Besides the Congress, leaders from the Dravida Munnetra Kazhagam, the Rashtriya Janata Dal, the Samajwadi Party and the Left parties are expected to attend.
-West Bengal Chief Minister and Trinamool Congress founder Mamata Banerjee and Bahujan Samaj Party chief Mayawati will not attend.
-Aam Aadmi Party’s Arvind Kejriwal may also boycott it, according to some reports.
+Nationalist Congress Party chief Sharad Pawar, Loktantrik Janata Dal leader Sharad Yadav, Left leaders Sitaram Yechury and D Raja were at the meeting along with Congress leaders Rahul Gandhi, Manmohan Singh, Ghulam Nabi Azad, and Ahmed Patel.
+West Bengal Chief Minister and Trinamool Congress founder Mamata Banerjee and Bahujan Samaj Party chief Mayawati were among those who skipped the event.
+The AAP and Shiv Sena were reportedly not invited, according to NDTV.

+Congress’ ally in Tamil Nadu Dravida Munnetra Kazhagam also stayed away from the meeting, News18 reported.

-The main agenda of the meeting will be to form strategies to counter the government on the Citizenship Act, the National Register of Citizens and the National Population Register.
+The main agenda of the meeting was to come up with strategies to counter the government on the Citizenship Act, the National Register of Citizens and the National Population Register.

 “The government may have notified it [CAA], but we stick to our stand that the legislation must be withdrawn.
 And we stand firm on the issue,” Communist Party of India (Marxist) General Secretary Sitaram Yechury told the Hindustan Times.